Ekki Wood

 We can also provide Ekki machined where necessary to a profile of your choosing for flooring or decking.

-The availability of Ekki is usually between 35-45 working days although this will be confirmed upon quotation.
+The availability of Ekki is based on usually between 15-20 working days, although, this will be confirmed upon quotation.

 A Little More About Ekki Wood

-Ekki is found across Africa in countries including Ivory Coast, Ghana, Gabon, Nigeria, Sudan, Uganda and many more.
-Despite its diverse habitat across the African continent, Ekki is still under pressure because of reduced habitat, although it is not yet cited as an endangered species.
+Ekki, sometimes referred to as Azobe or colloquially as Ironwood due to its extreme strength and durability, is found across Africa in countries including Ivory Coast, Ghana, Gabon, Nigeria, Sudan, Uganda and many more.
+Despite its diverse habitat across the African continent, Ekki is still under pressure because of reduced habitat, although it is not yet cited as an endangered species as a result of forestry intervention by timber sustainability organizations such as the FSC©.

 The tree has bright red leaves and white flowers, so whilst it is full of colour, Ekki also loses its leaves very quickly within 1-2 weeks in and around December.
 The tree also has dark brown fruit (that don’t appear every year) which are wind-dispersed and contain one oil-rich seed.
 Traditionally the bark of the tree was used to treat headaches.